aliamerj/netbird-project/README.md

     - **Windows**: Add to the share context menu or NetBird client interface.
     - **Linux**: Develop a command (e.g., `netbird send <file> <device>`)

-## TASK 1: Internal API & Message Handling for File Sharing
+## TASK 1: File Transfer Activation, Permissions, and Default Save Path
-In this first step, I’ll implement the core logic for file sharing within NetBird agents, enabling secure file transfers between peers using NetBird’s existing peer-to-peer tunnel infrastructure.
+In this first step, I’ll implement the core logic for peer-to-peer file transfer inside the NetBird agent — following a model similar to SSH’s controlled file copy behavior.

 ### 🧩 What I’ll Do
+- **File Transfer Listener (Opt-In)**
+   - Add a new CLI/config flag (e.g., `--file-transfer`) to enable an agent-side listener that waits for incoming file transfer requests.
+   - Can run persistently or be started on-demand via internal signal.

-- **Extend Wiretrustee messaging system** (used in peer-to-peer communication) to support new message types for file transfer: `file-offer`, `file-complete`, etc.
+- **Protobuf-Based Control Messages** (used in peer-to-peer communication) to support new message types for file transfer: `file-offer`,`file_accept`,`file_deny`, `file_meta` and `file_chunk`.

-- **Define protobuf messages** and update message handlers on both sender and receiver sides of the agent.
-- **No backend service involved** — communication will occur directly between agents using the existing signaling and NAT traversal system (via STUN/ICE).
+- **User Authorization Flow** — When someone tries to send a file:
+   - Receiver gets a request with file metadata (size, name, sender)
+   - Receiver must approve via CLI/desktop UI
+   - Optionally allow auto-accept from trusted peers via config

+- **Default Save Path via Agent Settings**
+  - Add support for a default download directory (e.g. `~/NetBirdTransfers`)
+  - Allow override via CLI flag or agent config

 - **Handle file streaming over the established tunnel**:
-    - Use chunked transfer or simple streaming with progress feedback.
-    - Encrypt file payloads end-to-end.
+    - Once approved, file chunks will be streamed directly over the existing encrypted tunnel using a TCP/Unix socket connection negotiated internally.
+      - No extra open ports
+      - Data stays within the mesh tunnel
+      - Uses same NAT traversal as other NetBird traffic

 - **CLI prototype for Linux to send and receive files using the command**:
 ```bash
 netbird send <file-path> <peer-id>
 ```
+   - Uses internal messaging and existing peer connections
+   - Will print file transfer status to terminal

 ## TASK 2: Cross-Platform File Sharing UX Integration
 Now that we have the internal file transfer logic working (from Task 1), this task focuses on making it usable and accessible across major platforms by integrating with native OS interfaces.